uniVocity/univocity-examples/README.md

 field names *id* and *name*, and the destination entity *food_group* contains fields with these names, the mappings will be automatically created.
 As the destination entity *food_group* was configured with *id* as its identifier, an identity mapping will be created for this field.

-After executing the mapping cycle, the output contain only the food groups that are actually used in `FOOD_DES`:
+After executing the mapping cycle, the output contain only the food groups that are actually used in [FOOD_DES.csv](./src/test/resources/examples/source_data/csv/FOOD_DES.csv):

 ```